 Communicating through conflict during COVID-19

-MSU Extension’s new online course for workplaces facing conflict relating to social distancing policy enforcement is free of charge for a limited time.
+MSU Extension’s new free online course helps workplaces facing conflict relating to social distancing policy enforcement.

-MSU Extension’s online Communicating through Conflict During Covid course offers Michigan businesses, municipalities and community groups a low-cost opportunity to provide conflict resolution training to their employees and members, giving them skills that will help them adapt to Michigan’s Michigan Department of Health and Human Services orders put in place in mid-November 2020.
-For a limited period of time, MSU Extension is offering this popular and useful course free of charge to the public.
+MSU Extension’s free online Communicating through Conflict During Covid course offers Michigan businesses, municipalities and community groups the opportunity to provide conflict resolution training to their employees and members, giving them skills that will help them adapt to Michigan’s Michigan Department of Health and Human Services orders put in place in mid-November 2020.
+Due to a high need for this type of communication assistance, MSU Extension is offering this popular and useful course free of charge.

 In August 2020, the Centers for Disease Control and Prevention (CDC) released guidance for employers to provide training for employees on conflict resolution and put steps in place to prevent workplace violence when enforcing social distancing policies around COVID-19.
 This guidance came after numerous reports across the country of resistance to new policies and even violent situations in retail, services, and other customer-based businesses.